jocogum10/job-application-tracker-api/README.md

 - Ruby on Rails API

 # Functionality
-- Log In Using Devise
+- Log In Using Devise JWT
 - CRUD Functionality
 - Drag and Drop Kanban Board Front End
-- Nice to have: Google Authentication